 Starting position is about 3 to 5 yards outside the tight end and roughly 3 to 5 yards behind the kicker.
 The Referee must be able to view the snap and the initial block by the opposite tackle as well as the action around the kicker before, during and after the kick.
-The Referee must be ready to move if a bad snap leads to a loose ball in the offensive backfield and must be aware of and ready to officiate the goal line.
+The Referee must be ready to move if a bad snap leads to a loose ball in the offensive backfield and must be average of and ready to efficient the action.